Make this vegan pulled pork and put it into a sandwich in 30 minutes! It uses jackfruit crisped in a pan for a simple, easy incredible flavor.

-This vegan pulled pork comes together pretty quickly, making it an easy weeknight dinner for the family.
-But, it’s also great to make up a big batch to use for the week on a variety of dishes like sandwiches, salads, or on baked potatoes!
+This vegan pulled pork comes together quickly, making it an easy weeknight dinner for the family.

-Just a handful of plant based ingredients is all you need to make this mouthwatering recipe!
-Here’s what you’ll need to gather:
+Just a handful of plant based ingredients is all you need to make this mouthwatering jackfruit pulled pork recipe!
+Here's what you'll need to gather:

 How To Make Vegan Pulled Pork